MiriamEA/trading_app/README.md

 If an order cannot be executed it will be canceled.

 ## App controller
+The app controller can the used to make sure that the app is up and running.
-- GET `/health` to make sure SpringBoot app is up and running
+- GET `/health`: make sure SpringBoot app is up and running

 ## Dashboard controller
 The dashboard controller is for informational purpose, showing account and position status of a trader.